 In my next eCATT Blog I will explain these test script areas in greater detail.

 The Test data container contains one or more sets of parameters that can be maintained independently of the test script.
-Parameters can be ABAP simple types, structures or tables.
-The main reasons it is maintained separately are reusability and maintainability.
+Parameters can be ABAP simple types, structures, or tables.
+The main reasons it is maintained separately are for reusability and maintainability.
 Test data containers and a test script are brought together in test configuration to create an executable test case.
 The simplest use of a test data container would be to create a separate one for each test script.
 However, there is no reusability in such a scenario.
 A more effective way would be to create a single test data container for a group of logically connected Test Scripts.
-By storing all of the scripts' possible test data in one container, it becomes easier to keep the test data consistent and also maintain the test data from one place.
+By storing all of the scripts possible test data in one container, it becomes easier to keep the test data consistent and also maintenance of the test data is from one place.
 This type of situation is outlined in the image below.

 The Test Configuration Container is used to maintain the test configurations object.
 To execute a script with one or more sets of data, we use a test configuration.
 A test configuration contains a reference to a test script, system data container and references to one or more test data containers.
-An executed test configuration produces results in a log, which provides complete information as to whether a test was a pass or fail.
+An executed test configuration produces its results in the form of a log which provides complete information as to whether a test was a pass or a fail.